holidayextras/culture/best-practices/accessibility.md

 <a name="tables"></a>
 ## Tables

-* `table` elements must be use to present tabular data.
+* `table` elements must be used to present tabular data.
 Don't use `div`s or other elements to simulate a tabular layout.
 * `table` elements must not be used purely to control page layout.
 * Row and column headings must be in `th` elements with `scope="row"` or `scope="col"` attributes.